Detoxification Specialist Q&A

 Are you looking for detoxification?
-Contact Calming Goat Addiction Medicine Group in Los Angeles, CA, for safe and effective detox treatment.
-For more information call us today or schedule an appointment online.
+Detoxification treatment prevents and eliminates drugs that harm your physical, behavioral, and social well-being.
+Contact Calming Goat Addiction Rehabilitation Group for safe and effective detox treatment.
+We have convenient locations to serve you in Los Angeles and Glendale CA. For more information, call us today or schedule an appointment online.

-Depends on the drug.
-Physical withdrawal symptoms for most abused drugs is roughly 7-14 days.
+It depends on the drug.
+Physical withdrawal symptoms for most abused drugs are roughly 7-14 days.
 The psychological symptoms of withdrawal, such as anxiety and cravings, can last much longer, from months to even years, in some cases.
-The longevity of withdrawal symptoms are different for each drug, including:
+The longevity of withdrawal symptoms is different for each drug, including:

-- Benzodiazepines — Withdrawal from benzodiazepines, including Xanax, Valium, Klonopin, Clonazepam and Ativan, typically start within 1-4 days after the last use, with symptoms that peak in severity in the first 2 weeks.
+Benzodiazepines — Withdrawal from benzodiazepines, including Xanax, Valium, Klonopin, Clonazepam, and Ativan, typically starts within 1-4 days after the last use, with symptoms that peak in severity in the first 2 weeks.
 Prolonged withdrawal can last months—or even years—without treatment in some cases.

-- Alcohol — The symptoms of alcohol withdrawal can appear as early as several hours after the last drink and typically peak over the course of 24-48 hours.
-A risk of seizures may remain high for anywhere from 12 hours to 48 hours afterward, with certain other risks remaining a concern for as long as 3 days after the last drink, such as delirium tremens (DTs).
+Alcohol — The symptoms of alcohol withdrawal can appear as early as several hours after the last drink and typically peak over the course of 24-48 hours.
+Risk of seizures may remain high for anywhere from 12 hours to 48 hours afterward, with certain other risks remaining a concern for as long as 3 days after the last drink, such as delirium tremens (DTs).

 Yes!
 Most drug use issues can be done under a doctor’s supervision at home on an outpatient basis.
 Outpatient treatment allows full recovery by not only detoxing but also preventing relapse while you learn to psychologically restore yourself and regain your social functioning.

-For safe and effective detox treatment, come to Calming Goat Addiction Medicine Group today.
+For safe and effective detox treatment, come to Calming Goat Addiction Rehabilitation Group today.
 Our physicians are board-certified in addiction medicine and can help you on the road to recovery.
-Call us today to book an appointment, or visit our clinic conveniently located at 6801 Park Terrace #530b, Los Angeles, CA 90045.
-We look forward to serving you!
+Call us today to book an appointment, or visit our clinic conveniently located in Los Angeles, CA, and Glendale, CA. We serve patients from Los Angeles CA, Glendale CA, Beverly Hills, CA, Santa Monica, CA, Hollywood CA, Burbank CA, and Pasadena CA. We look forward to serving you!